iiasa/message_ix/doc/source/index.rst

    This overcomes limitations of toctree, allowing introductory paragraphs, and different titles in this page than in the sidebar.

+- :doc:`prereqs`
 - :doc:`framework`
-- :doc:`getting_started`
+- :doc:`install`
 - :doc:`tutorials`

 .. toctree::
    :hidden:
-   :caption: Getting Started
+   :caption: Getting started

+   prereqs
    framework
-   prereqs
-   getting_started
+   install
    tutorials